 Acute toxicity of a pesticide refers to the effects from a single dose or repeated exposure over a short time (e.g. one day), such as an accident during mixing or applying pesticides.
-Acute toxicity is measured by $LD{50}$ and $LC{50}$ values.
+Acute toxicity is measured by LD{50} and LC{50} values.

-The $LD{50}$ value is the amount of pesticide (lethal dose) which kills 50% of the test animals.
+The LD50 value is the amount of pesticide (lethal dose) which kills 50% of the test animals.
 These treatments are through the skin (dermal) or through the mouth (oral).
-These

-The smaller the LD50, the more toxic the pesticide.
-Example: a pesticide with an LD50 of 5 mg/kg is 100 times more toxic than a pesticide with an LD50 of 500 mg/kg values are given in milligrams per kilogram of body weight of the animal (mg/kg body wt.).
-A pesticide with a lower $LD{50}$ is more toxic than a pesticide with a higher number because it takes less of the pesticide to kill half of the test animals.
+These values are given in milligrams per kilogram of body weight of the animal (mg/kg body wt.).
+A pesticide with a lower LD{50} is more toxic than a pesticide with a higher number because it takes less of the pesticide to kill half of the test animals.